hoanhan101/hstore/README.md

 ## Project Status

-It is still a work-in-progress.
+It is still a work in progress.
 Here is the initial project's [proposal](PROPOSAL.md).
 Other parts will be updated as soon as it is live and ready.

 ### Tasks